kaakaa/pflenker.github.io/_posts/2020-11-18-what-is-an-agile-mindset.md

 overloaded and never maintained: Both scenarios make for individual happy customers, but are not sustainable for long.

-### Results are produced by behavior
+### Results Are Produced by Behavior
-Going one step back, we can see that results are ultimately driven by behavior.
+**Going one step back, we can see that results are ultimately driven by behavior.**
 In simplistic terms, we can say that doing or not doing something creates a result.
 This is true on any organizational level: A team can express a certain behavior, much like an individual can express a certain behavior - an insight